MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 **Note:** Using the same password for multiple users should obviously never be done in the real-world.
 However, we're doing it here in our training environment to simply make things easier for students as they progress through the labs.

-1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task, and you should be signed into Microsoft 365 as the **MOD Administrator**. <br/>
+1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
+You should be signed into Microsoft 365 as the **MOD Administrator**. <br/>

 	On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser.
 In the **MOD Administrator** window that appears, select **Sign out.** <br/>